BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/40-DatabaseHandler.md

 ALTER DATABASE [YourProjectDatabase] SET MULTI_USER WITH ROLLBACK IMMEDIATE
 ```

-WARNING: If the database is in an availability group, you should remove the database from availability group before apply this script.
+**WARNING**: If the database is in an availability group, you should remove the database from availability group before apply this script.
 And readded after (required to delete before the databse in secondary server).

 Give the right to the YourUserRW to read and write the database and run this script (replace the YourUserRW by the corresponding user):